abeldantas/web/index.md

 ---
-title: Abel Dantas
+title: Hi 🔥 I'm Abel
 layout: default
 ---

 ## Hi 🔥 I'm Abel

-_(He stirs the fire with a stick, and you see the semblance of something you were afraid you'd forget dancing in the flames.)_
+_(He stirs the fire with a stick, and you see the semblance of a memory you feared lost, dancing in the flames.)_

-I build systems. <!-- _(He throws a ball at you with a wink, and you catch it effortlessly.)_ -->
+I build systems.

-Founder, researcher, programmer, philosopher. <br>
+Founder, researcher, programmer<!-- and wizard 🧙-->. <br>
 Distributed Systems.
-Cooperativism.
+Cooperatives.
 Games.

 ## Thanks for visiting.
 Here are some links: